newtork/newtork.github.io/_posts/2016-12-07-HowTo-tomcat-java-version.md

 apt-get install oracle-java8-installer
 ```

 Usually the repository packages hosted on the [Canonical launchpad platform][launchpad] would not support Debian hosts, because they are built against Ubuntu libraries.
 But this package distributed by the [WebUpd8][webupd8] team only contains an installer, making it conveniently work on Debian too.

 ### Tomcat

  - Check the active Java runtime environment on the Tomcat server manager status page: `http://localhost:8080/manager/status`

-[!before][img-tom-old]
+![before][img-tom-old]
 ([zoom][img-tom-old-big])

  - If the displayed version does not suffice, the following changes are needed in `/etc/default/tomcat7` to set a different binary path.